sandyjmacdonald/fs42-tv-guide/README.md

 - Local programming

 **Off-Air Detection:**
-- Programs titled exactly `offair` (case-insensitive) will be styled as off-air blocks
+- Programs titled `offair` (FieldStation42 will call off-air time this, case-insensitive) will be styled as off-air blocks
 - Consecutive off-air blocks will be automatically merged

 ### 4. File Permissions
-Ensure the application has proper permissions:
+Ensure the app has proper permissions:

 ```bash
 chmod +x server.js